braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/transactional_message_api_campaign.md

 # Transactional Email campaigns

-> Transactional Emails are sent to facilitate an agreed-upon transaction between a sender and the recipient.
+> Braze Transactional Emails are sent to facilitate an agreed-upon transaction between a sender and the recipient.
 This reference article covers how to create a transactional email campaign in the Braze dashboard and generate a `campaign_id` to include in your API calls for our [`/transactional/v1/campaigns/{campaign_id}/send` endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_transactional_message).

 {% alert important %}
 Transactional Email is only available as part of select Braze packages.
 Reach out to your Braze customer success manager or open a [support ticket]({{site.baseurl}}/braze_support/) for more details.
 {% endalert %}

-The Transactional Email campaign type is purpose-built for sending automated, non-promotional email messages to facilitate an agreed-upon transaction between you and your customers.
+The transactional email campaign type is purpose-built for sending automated, non-promotional email messages to facilitate an agreed-upon transaction between you and your customers.
 This includes information such as:

 - Order confirmations
 - Password resets
 - Billing alerts
 - Shipping alerts

-In short, you can use Transactional Emails to send business-critical notifications originating from your service for a single user where speed is of the utmost importance.
+In short, you can use transactional emails to send business-critical notifications originating from your service for a single user where speed is of the utmost importance.

 {% alert important %}
-Transactional Emails differ from transactional campaigns, which can be used to target your users without additional costs.
+Transactional emails differ from transactional campaigns, which can be used to target your users without additional costs.
 Transactional campaigns, for instance, can include messages sent after a user adds an item to their cart.
 Check out [audience targeting options]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/targeting_users/) for more information.
 {% endalert %}

 ## Step 1: Create a new campaign

-To create a new Transaction Email campaign, create a campaign and select **Transactional Email** as your messaging channel.
+To create a new transactional email campaign, create a campaign and select **Transactional Email** as your messaging channel.

 ![Create Campaign dropdown with the highlighted option for transactional email.][1]{: style="float:right;max-width:30%;margin-left:15px;"}